Abdominal examination: Positioning and environment

 A suggested position is for the patient to be supine (on their back), with their arms to their sides.
 The patient should be placed in an environment with good lighting, and should be draped with towels or sheets to preserve privacy and warmth.
 The patient's hips and knees should be flexed (in a bent position) so that their abdominal muscles remain relaxed during the examination.
 Asking the patient to indicate areas that may be tender or painful is recommended to avoid exacerbating the pain during inspection and to increase the patient's comfort.

 Although physicians have had concern that giving patients pain medications during acute abdominal pain may hinder diagnosis and treatment, separate systematic reviews by the Cochrane Collaboration and the Rational Clinical Examination refute this.

 Inspection

-Although it may not seem very important, the doctor is actually gaining a lot of information when looking at the abdomen during an exam and can pick up important indications that something may be going on below the surface.

-First, the doctor looks at the surface, outline, and movements of the abdomen, checking to see if there is anything odd or out of the ordinary.

-Looking at the skin, the doctor is looking for anything abnormal like scars, stretch marks, lesions, dilated veins, or rashes.

-The doctor then determines the shape of your abdomen, looking for any bumps, abdominal distension, or depressions.
-The doctor will also check your belly button for abnormalities like a hernia.

-Finally, the doctor will look at the movement of the abdomen checking specifically for waves or odd flexing.
+The doctor will look at the movement of the abdomen checking specifically for waves or odd flexing.

 Auscultation

 Auscultation refers to the use of a stethoscope by the examiner to listen to sounds from the abdomen.

 Unlike other physical exams, auscultation is performed prior to percussion or palpation, as both of these could alter the regularity of bowel sounds.